Yankees vs. Royals Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on an 11-game hitting streak in this matchup.
-In his last 10 outings he is batting .395 with a triple, two home runs, two walks and four RBI.
+- Torres will look for his 13th straight game with a hit in this contest.
+During his last 10 games he is hitting .405 with a triple, two home runs, two walks and five RBI.

 Torres Recent Games